 With its dramatic volcanic mountains and craters, Madeira island really is a paradise for walkers.
-You won’t catch me scaling the peaks of Pico do Areiro or Pico Ruivo any time soon but I managed three fairly easy walks in Madeira.
-By that I mean doable for someone who’s not especially fit and doesn’t relish uphill climbs.
-Like me.
+You won’t catch me scaling the peaks of Pico do Areiro or Pico Ruivo any time soon but I have now done five fairly easy walks in Madeira.
+(Originally, this article contained just 3 walks but I’ve updated it to add two more.)

 Mike and I took the bus from Funchal and got off at Ribeiro Frio.
 From the bus stop, walk a little way downhill to find the track on the left, which is signposted for Balcões, just past the start of the Ribeiro Frio to Portela walk on your right.

 And what a view it is!

 Despite the clouds obscuring the peaks of Ruivo and Areiro, the magnificence of the mountains on the opposite side of the valley was awe inspiring.

 When we arrived, there were only a handful of other people there, enabling us to admire the scenery at our leisure and take photos without getting other people’s arms and heads in the shot.

 Keen to see the back of them and puzzled by their lack of any apparent enthusiasm, we took a detour to avoid the stragglers and wound our way downhill through terraced vegetable plots until we reached the main road again.

-Ribeiro Frio to Portela
+Ribeiro Frio to Portela levada walk

-With time on our hands before catching the bus to Funchal, we did a little bit of the Ribeiro Frio to Portela walk but since we couldn’t see any views through the trees, it got a bit samey and we turned back after about 30 minutes.
-I’m sure it gets more interesting if you stick with it.
+With time on our hands before catching the bus to Funchal, we did a little bit of the Ribeiro Frio to Portela walk but since we couldn’t see any views through the trees, it felt a bit samey and we turned back after about 30 minutes.
+I’m sure it becomes more interesting if you stick with it.

-Tip: Get to the bus station early if you want to catch the 10:00 #56 bus from Funchal to Santana (and double check the times in case they’ve changed between now and when you go).
+Tip: Get to Funchal bus station early if you want to catch the 10:00 am #56 bus from Funchal to Santana (and double check the times in case they’ve changed between now and when you go).
 There were so many people waiting for this bus that they had to lay on an extra vehicle but I’m not sure if they would always be able to do so.

-Eventually, they got tired of the long, arduous journey back and forth and the hard work of establishing and managing crops and property in distant places so they decided to settle there, hence the name of the village that’s halfway up, or down, one of the ring of mountains surrounding the crater valley.
+Eventually, they got tired of the long, arduous journey back and forth and the hard work of establishing and managing crops and property in distant places so they decided to settle there, hence the name of the village that’s halfway up, or down, one of the ring of steep mountains surrounding the crater valley.
 Curral das Freiras means Nun’s Valley.